jonathanlocke/jonathanlocke.github.io/index.md

         void receive(Transmittable message);
     }

-Here are a few examples of the many *Listener*s in KivaKit, just to give an idea of the range of tasks that listeners might perform:
+Here are a few examples of the many *Listener*s in KivaKit, just to give an idea of the range of tasks that listeners can perform:

 | Listener | Purpose |
 |---------|--------|